 It also reminded me of some wonderful rock formations you can see when you are driving.
 The photo above shows a mountain range in the Canadian rockies where layers of rock have been squeezed and tilted into fan-like shapes.
 I love examples like this, of a design which feels so dynamic and modern yet which has echoes of something timeless.

 For more details about the Lamberhurst Scarf knitting pattern, please click here.
-The pattern is available in both UK and US formats and can be downloaded instantly from the website.
+The pattern is available for instant download from the site so you can kick-back and start your fireside knitting tonight.

 Last blogpost: At the end of a row